Bayswater railway station, Perth: Services

-Midland line and Airport line trains each stop at Bayswater station every 12 minutes during peak on weekdays, and every 15 minutes during the day outside peak and on weekends and public holidays.
-This makes for a combined peak frequency of a train every 6 minutes between Bayswater and Claremont.
+Airport, Ellenbrook and Midland Line trains each stop at Bayswater station every twelve minutes during peak on weekdays and every fifteen minutes during the day outside peak and on weekends and public holidays.
+This makes for a combined peak frequency of a train every four minutes between Bayswater and Perth.
 Late at night, trains on each line are half-hourly or hourly.
-When the Morley–Ellenbrook line opens, services on that line will stop every 12 minutes during peak.
-It is envisioned that by 2031, services on each of the three lines will be every 10 minutes during peak.
+When the Ellenbrook line opens, services on that line will stop every twelve minutes during peak.
+It is planned that by 2031, services on each of the three lines will be every ten minutes during peak.
 The station saw 527,269 passengers in the 2013–14 financial year.